hestiacp/hestiacp-docs/cli_commands/commands.rst

   v-add-web-domain-backend admin exmaple.com default yes

-The call is used for adding web backend configuration.
+This function is used to add the web backend configuration.

 *******************************************************************